Overengineering Structural Features

 The most effective injection mold design guidelines for parting line control recommend positioning the split at the part’s largest cross-section, avoiding styling features at or near the split, and simplifying surface transitions in areas where the parting line must follow a contour.
 Minor geometry adjustments such as moving a logo, smoothing a transition, or repositioning a split rib, can reduce parting line complexity significantly without affecting the product’s appearance or function.
 This directly supports tooling cost reduction without visible compromise.

-Case Study: Electronics Control Unit A consumer electronics manufacturer developed a housing with complex styling features that crossed multiple mold split surfaces.
-The resulting parting line design increased machining complexity and mold maintenance requirements.
-Mechanical engineers collaborated with industrial designers and tooling engineers to simplify surface transitions and reposition parting lines to more accessible geometry.
-The revised design maintained product aesthetics while reducing tooling complexity and long-term maintenance burden. |
+A consumer electronics manufacturer developed a housing with complex styling features that crossed multiple mold split surfaces.
+The resulting parting line design increased machining complexity and made mold assembly and maintenance more challenging.
+During a Design for Manufacturability (DFM) review, mechanical engineers collaborated with industrial designers and tooling engineers to simplify surface transitions and reposition parting lines to more accessible geometry.

 6. Ignoring Early Toolmaker Feedback